CS4098/GroupProject/README.md

 </Directory>
 ```

 The user Apache runs as will need permissions to create and delete files in the project location.
 The user can be viewed or changed in the /etc/apache2/envvars file.
+The default user for apache is ```www-data``` and by default /var/www/html/ is owned by ```root```.

+To change the owner of the project use ```sudo chown -R www-data:www-data GroupProject``` from /var/www/html/.

 #### Python Dependencies
 Python 2.6 or later